 - BIB 3713 Survey of Church History I. Church history from the close of the apostolic age through medieval Catholicism and the Protestant Reformation.
 Prerequisites: HIS 113, 123.
 Same as HIS 313.
-Alternate years, Fall 1984. - BIB 3723 Survey of Church History II.
+Alternate years, Fall 1986. - BIB 3723 Survey of Church History II.
 Post-Reformation church history, with special emphasis on the Restoration Movement in America.
 Prerequisites: HIS 113, 123.
 Same as HIS 323.
-Alternate years, Winter 1985. - BIB 3813 American Religions.
+Alternate years, Winter 1987. - BIB 3813 American Religions.
 A survey of the major denominations, sects, and cults of modern America.
 Special attention given to significant personalities and issues.
-Alternate years, Winter 1985. - BIB 3913 Christian Evidences.
-A survey of the scientific, archaeological, historical, and Biblical evidences supporting the record and claims of the Bible.
-Fall 1985. - BIB 4933 Christian Ethics.
+Alternate years, Winter 1987. - BIB 3913 Christian Evidences.
+Scientific, archaeological, historical, and Biblical evidences supporting the record and claims of the Bible.
+Alternate years, Fall 1985. - BIB 4933 Christian Ethics.
 An up-to-date survey of current social issues and a careful study of the Biblical response to each of these issues.
 Possible discussion topics: marriage, divorce, abortion, euthanasia, alcoholism, drugs, civil disobedience, birth-control, human sexuality, and race relations.
 Open only to Bible majors.
 On Demand. - Systematic Christian Doctrine.
 A biblical and historical study of the doctrines of revelation, God, creation, Christ, the Holy Spirit, man, eschatology, and related topics.
 Fall. - BIB 4983 Seminar in Biblical Interpretation.
 Textual, historical, and language knowledge and skills united within the framework of sound hermeneutical principles to develop proficiency in logical interpretation of scriptural passages.
-Prerequisite: GRE 114, 124.
-Fall 1985, Winter 1986.
+Prerequisite: GRE 114, 124, Winter.